stravos97/organise-files-folders-front-end/organize_gui/README.md

 This separation allows the UI to focus on presentation and user interaction, while the Core handles the logic of managing configurations and interacting with the external `organize-tool`.
 The Utils provide reusable functions to support both layers.

-## Customization
+### Customization

 The application is designed to be easily customizable:

-- Add new tabs or panels by extending the UI components
+- Add new tabs or panels by extending the UI components in the `ui/` directory.
-- Add new validator functions for additional rules
+- Add new validator functions in `utils/validators.py` for additional input checks.
+- Modify or extend the `core/ConfigManager` to handle different configuration structures or defaults.
-- Modify the directory structure in the ConfigManager
+- Enhance the `core/OutputParser` to extract more information from the `organize-tool` output.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- [organize-tool](https://github.com/tfeldmann/organize) - The underlying tool that powers this application

----

-## Development Guide: Building Organize GUI Step-by-Step
+### Development Guide: Building Organize GUI Step-by-Step

 This guide outlines the conceptual steps involved in creating the `organize-gui` application.